Azure/azure-powershell/src/Peering/Peering/help/Get-AzPeering.md

 ```

 ## DESCRIPTION
-Gets all of the Peerings for a subscription
+Gets the Peerings from a subscription, resource group, or by name.

 ## EXAMPLES